 The best method of measuring time or phase differences is using the dual channel Yt mode.
 Of course, only times may be read off the screen, the phase must then be calculated as the frequency is known.
 This is a much more accurate and convenient method as the full bandwidth of the scope is used, and both amplifiers are almost identical.
 Trigger the time base from the signal which will be the reference.
 It is necessary to position both traces without signal exactly on the graticule center (POSITION 1 and 2).
 The variables and trigger level controls may be used, this will not influence the time difference measurement.
 For best accuracy display only one period at high amplitude and observe the zero crossings.
 One period equals 360 degrees.
 It may be advantageous to use ac coupling if there is an offset in the signals.

-- t = horizontal spacing of the zero transitions in div - T= horizontal spacing for one period in div or in angular units:
+T= horizontal spacing for one period in div

 In this example t = 3 cm and T = 10 cm, the phase difference in degrees will result from: